pjbaudin/practicalJS_todos/README.md

 Create a delete button and list it with all the items added in the todo list

 Add an event listener to delete a todo item

+## todo v_11

+Refactoring all the for loops with forEach method

+Use this as additional argument of forEach to be used with the callback function